View his work in our gallery

 *Matt uses brilliant colors but only in their transparent form.
 This allows you to see the optical properties of the glass while still enjoying the use of color.
 Matt was Dan’s mentor artist for his first American Craft Council Show.

-Working with recycled plate glass, kilns, and sandblaster – Michael creates one-of-a-kind glass sculptures.
+Now retired, Tonder worked with recycled plate glass, kilns, and sandblaster – Michael created one-of-a-kind glass sculptures.
 Hand-cut from flat sheets of glass, each creation is carefully assembled, then fired in an electric kiln.
 After firing, the fused glass forms are then carved and etched to completion.

 Within each form, Tonder employs internal lines, altered surface textures, and light reflection, refraction, and diffusion to create tension, stimulate curiosity, and engage the eye.
 His art reflects the many influences of his experience as a forester and park manager, and excursions into Minnesota's Boundary Waters and Ontario's Quetico Provincial Park. * When creating his pieces from recycled window glass, Michael only uses one pain per creation due to the consistency and make of the glass.
 Though several window panes may be from the same building, each pain can differ a small bit which can weaken the glass and cause it to brake.
 This makes Michael’s creative process more unique and thoughtful.